Academic Success Center

 What if all the ASC computers are full?

-There are Chromebooks students can check out to use while in the Tutoring Center.
+There are Chromebooks students can check out to use while in the ASC.
 Instructors can also check out Chromebooks to use in smaller classrooms – there are 12 available.

 Study Hall & Study Groups

-If you would like to host a study hall in the Tutoring Center or schedule a study group for a specific course please let me know!
+If you would like to host a study hall in the ASC or schedule a study group for a specific course please let me know!

 Will my instructors know if I attended a tutoring session?